nickyhajal/world-domination-summit/_content/academies.md

 We are excited to announce that Academies are back for 2015 focusing on a wide range of awesome topics and featuring many WDS favorites.

 Registration for academies is separate from WDS itself, and we offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
-Please note that there is a separate registration for each Academy you would like to attend.
-Tickets are non-refundable, non-transferrable, or exchangeable.
+Because they are hosted at different venues around Portland please note that there is a separate registration for each Academy you would like to attend.
+Tickets are non-refundable, non-transferrable, or exchangeable for a different Academy.
 There is no limit on how many Academies you can register for.
 Academy tickets are offered on a first-come first-served basis.
 Once an Academy session sells out, we will not be issuing extra tickets.
 Below you'll find the Academies schedule for WDS 2015.

 &nbsp;